All Episodes

 And John Kerry gets into the spirit of the thing and he starts doing pickup jokes.

-Uh and this is how disconnected this party is.
+And this is how disconnected this party is.

-They've all gone to Ivy League schools that's got more brain power uh than any American administration before it uh any American administration in history has ever had.
+It's got more brain power than any American administration before it, any American administration in history has ever had.

 More brain power than anything.

-It's not that Obama is disconnected, because we've had remote patrician presidents before.
+It's not that Obama is disconnected because we've had remote patrician presidents before.

-I mean FDR wasn't driving a lot of pickup trucks, it's that uh everyone around him shares the same narrow world view, which is why when they were sitting in the Oval Office kicking around the pickup truck jokes, they all thought it was a great hoot and it was gonna be a big wow with the crowd.
+It's that everyone around him shares the same narrow worldview, which is why when they were sitting in the Oval Office kicking around the pickup truck jokes, they all thought it was a great hoot and it was going to be a big wow with the crowd.

 Mark Stein in for rush, lots more straight ahead.

-Mark Stein in for rush on the Rush Limbaugh Show.
+Mark Stein, in for rush on the Rush Limbaugh Show.

-Uh because I may in case people think I'm playing fast and loose with the facts here, I just want to make sure we've got it all uh officially here.
+I just got the official numbers by the way because I may, in case people think I'm playing fast and loose with the facts here, I just want to make sure we've got it all officially here.

 That's like amazing.

-Uh that's more than any previous president.
+That's more than any previous president.

-Uh that's the problem here.
+That's the problem here.

 You're not understanding the message.

-That's the way it's gonna be.
+That's the way it's going to be.

-Mark Stein Inforush, lots more straight ahead.
+Mark Stein, in for rush, lots more straight ahead.

 Export Selection